ioch96/YodaCh96/README.md

 <h2>Hi, I'm Ioannis Christodoulakis!</h2>
 <img align='right' src="https://media1.giphy.com/media/Wn74RUT0vjnoU98Hnt/200.gif" width="230">

 I'm a passionate self-taught software engineer from Greece.
 Along with a competent software developing team and strong personal knowledge, skills, and experience in software engineering, I am positive that this goal can be achieved.
 My experience as a junior software developer enhanced my abilities in designing, implementing, testing, and upgrading software.
 One of my objectives is to keep updated with the latest IT trends and technologies.
-I am confident that I can be a useful talent to the company if given the opportunity.

 <br><br><br>